gedonizr6/noop/methods-psychology.md

    - you never hear what's the persons say exactly but
     - the mocking intonaions are obvious
     - the phrases triggered by the victim's actions
+- consistently repeating that the victim should masturbate or having sex N hours per day/today/yesterday
+ - making the victim feel guilty if not
+-